Ballykeel Dolmen

 (c) 2023 – the term ‘Whodunit Hunt’, associated logo, website content, and all Hunt routes, ideas, images and photos, are protected by copyright.
 Any copying/distribution of anything embraced by our copyright is intellectual theft and therefore unlawful and illegal.
 Please respect the law as well as numerous years of our hard work.

-• Accessibility – this is a generally quite flat route, although some streets have inclines such as Bridge Street.
+• Accessibility – this is a mostly fairly flat route, with no steps, but there are some inclines, notably downhill on Bridge Street.

 To purchase this Whodunit Hunt with credit / debit / Amex card please click here.